hassangomaa/OSINT-Instagram/README.md

     * Or execute your command straight away `python3 main.py <target username> --command <command>`

 ### Use Osintgram v2 (beta)
-You can use Osintgram2 beta just switching to `v2` [branch](https://github.com/Datalux/Osintgram/tree/v2).
  The v2 has some improvements and faster with a new command execution interface.
 Try it just running `git checkout v2`.

 ## Docker Quick Start 🐳